 The winter holidays can feel like the busiest time of the year, but did you know that it’s also the busiest travel season?
 The last week of the year is the busiest time for many Airbnb hosts — we expect almost twice as many travelers to stay in Airbnb homes compared to today!
-In fact, last year 3 million people stayed in an Airbnb on New Year’s Eve alone.
+In fact, last year nearly 4 million people stayed in an Airbnb on New Year’s Eve weekend alone.

 Read on for tips to make sure you’re making the most of this moment, as the winter presents distinct opportunities to get attention from travelers, and charm them with holiday cheer.
 Here are a few ideas for turning this season’s greetings into this season’s bookings.

 While some may choose to spend their winter vacation with family and friends, not all holidays are best celebrated at home.
 New Year’s is a great example of a time when travelers and locals alike are looking for something lively to do around other people, and options are often limited and overpriced.
 How can your Airbnb Experience be the exception?

 Proactively adding more dates for holiday travelers will help them feel confident that they will be in good company on these important days, and could give your experience additional bookings since other hosts might be away.

 You can also think about “winter holidays” more broadly—Valentine’s Day in February is another time travelers could be looking for something special to do that’s different from the dinners and drinks of holidays past.
 Here’s a short list of holidays from different regions to help you brainstorm: